numpy/numpy/doc/source/reference/arrays.datetime.rst

     Compute the number of SI seconds between "2021-01-01 12:56:23.423 UTC" and "2001-01-01 00:00:00.000 UTC":

+      >>> import numpy as np

       >>> (
       ...   np.datetime64("2021-01-01 12:56:23.423")
       ...   - np.datetime64("2001-01-01")
       ... ) / np.timedelta64(1, "s")
       631198583.423

-    however correct answer is `631198588.423` SI seconds because there were 5 leap seconds between 2001 and 2021.
+      However, the correct answer is `631198588.423` SI seconds, because there were 5 leap seconds between 2001 and 2021.

 - Timedelta64 computations for dates in the past do not return SI seconds, as one would expect.